 Quite rightly, a recent McKinsey Global Institute study called data analysis "the next frontier for innovation, competition and productivity."
 Companies increasingly recognize that data analysis provides competitive intelligence and strategic insights.
 They are on the lookout for analysts to mine big data sets and spot the trends that can help them draw accurate forecasts, manage performance, make decisions, foster innovation, and drive efficiencies.

-The UFV Data Analysis post-degree program was designed to respond to the exploding demand for data analysts across all sectors of the economy.
+The UFV Data Analysis post-baccalaureate program was designed to respond to the exploding demand for data analysts across all sectors of the economy.
 The ten-month program equips you with the practical skills you need to turn data into the business intelligence that companies and institutions highly value in the marketplace.

 The program is an ideal option if you have an undergraduate university degree and want to acquire specialized skills that can set you apart in the job market.
 Upgrading options are available for those who do not quite meet the entrance requirements.